grandwazir/bukkit-plugin-docs/docs/getting_started.md

 ### Permanently

 You can ban players in a variety of interesting ways.
-Permenant bans are easist to do.
+Permanent bans are easiest to do.
 In this example I am going to ban tom by typing `/ban tom Being silly`.
 Anything after their name is included in the ban reason.

 ### Temporarily